Invisibleman1002/dynaHTML/README.md

 # COM PROGRAMMING

-Have you ever clicked Upload...
-Excited for you to upload your awesome code and you get the access denied to COM port because you forget to shut down the Serial Monitor?
+Have you ever clicked Upload... and you get the access denied to COM port because you forget to shut down the Serial Monitor?
 Instead of doing a recompile, do this.
 The compiled code is still there.
 At least it is on my setup.
 Maybe because in my arduino.json file I specify the output location to be in its own subfolder.
 **Make sure your .ino file is active when running COM Upload** otherwise it will try to upload the currently active file.
 ![COMPROGRAMMING](./assets/BasicPlusCOM.gif)